newrelic/infrastructure-agent-ansible/README.md

 ##### `nrinfragent_service_enabled` (OPTIONAL)
 Specifies if the service will be enabled (start during boot).
 Defauts to `yes`, you can change it to `no` to prevent the service to automatically start on boot.
+For windows hosts, it needs to be set to `disabled` to prevent automatic start on boot.

 ##### `nrinfragent_integrations` (OPTIONAL)